Jaws 3-D: Critical response

-Leonard Maltin calls the film a "road-company Irwin Allen type-disaster film" and notes that its premise is similar to the 1955 sequel to Creature from the Black Lagoon.Jaws 3-D was nominated for five 1983 Golden Raspberry Awards, including Worst Picture, Director, Supporting Actor (Lou Gossett Jr.), Screenplay, and Newcomer (Cindy and Sandy, "The Shrieking Dolphins"), but received none.
+Leonard Maltin calls the film a "road-company Irwin Allen type-disaster film" and notes that its premise is similar to the 1955 Creature from the Black Lagoon sequel Revenge of the Creature.Jaws 3-D was nominated for five Golden Raspberry Awards, including Worst Picture, Worst Director, Worst Supporting Actor (Lou Gossett Jr.), Worst Screenplay and Worst New Star (Cindy and Sandy, "The Shrieking Dolphins"), but received none at the 4th Golden Raspberry Awards.

 Accolades

 Home media

-The film was released in a standard 2-D format on DVD by Universal on June 3, 2003 under the title, Jaws 3.
+The film was released in a standard 2-D format on DVD by Universal on June 3, 2003, under the title Jaws 3.
 With the exception of one theatrical trailer, no bonus features were included.

 Universal Studios Home Entertainment released the Jaws series of films in HD on Blu-ray in 2016, including, Jaws 3-D on Blu-ray 3D.
+Universal releases Jaws 3-D on 4K Ultra HD Blu-ray on July 23, 2024, alongside Jaws: The Revenge.
+The 4K remaster was criticised for the use of AI upscaling and digital noise reduction.